 - Rescue homeless dogs from shelters

-- Provide 5-6 months of obedience training and specialized training needed for the program each dog is in (visit the Our Dogs pages of this website for more information about our different programs)
+- Train 5-6 months of obedience and specialized training needed for the program each dog is in (visit the Our Dogs pages of this website for more information about our different programs)

-- Screen each applicant for a dog very carefully to determine the person's needs, abilities, personality, life style, and ability to care for the dog (see Our Dogs - Application Process page.)
+- Screen each applicant to determine the person’s needs, abilities, personality, lifestyle, and ability to care for the dog (see Our Dogs – Application Process page)

-- Match each dog to the best possible applicant for that particular dog
+- Match each dog to the applicant’s lifestyle

 - Take the dog to the client’s home and train the client to maintain the dog’s skills

-- Help the person with the retirement or passing of the old dog and getting a successor dog
+- Help the client with the retirement or passing of the dog and getting a successor dog

-Dogs for the Deaf's investment in each dog includes:
+Dogs for the Deaf invests approximately $25,000 in each dog, this includes: